Girl who went through 40 surgeries reunited with Minnie Mouse doll

 #FindMinnie began trending on social media.

 "My daughter is beyond heartbroken.
-I hope we can find (Minnie).
+I hope we can find her.
 I can't imagine having to send her into the OR again without her Minnie.
-That is the only thing that helps her get through all that she goes through," Niki's message read.
+That is the only thing that helps her get through all that she goes through," Niki's message from Saturday read.

 In the post, she made sure to point out that the doll may not look brand new - because it isn't.